 A field study of the Sonora Pass region's selected geologic features and related Earth Science topics, including coverage of the California State Earth Science Standards.
-A one- to seven-day field trip will be taken with possible pre- and post-classroom sessions.
-May be repeated three times.
+A one- to seven-day field trip will be taken with possible pre- and postclassroom sessions.